StrikingLoo/strikingloo.github.io/_posts/2024-04-03-llm-css-design.md

 For the moment, I think the best use for LLMs remains calling them for isolated bits of CSS or syntax examples, which you can iterate on later.

+I made all CSS and parts of Claude's responses available as an [appendix on my wiki](/wiki/css-scrapbook), in case you want to see them in more detail.
+Feel free to borrow them, partially or totally, no need to credit me either.

 Have you tried using Claude for design ideas?